Contact Us

 Persistent non-responders

 Some employees, often senior executives, are unresponsive to security awareness training, consistently exhibiting behaviours that could leave them vulnerable to compromise.
-These users are more likely to be repeatedly targeted by social engineering scams such as BEC attacks.
+These users are more likely to be repeatedly targeted by social engineering scams such as BEC attacks, making them a cause of internal threats.

 Privileges